-Joshua Lowcock publishes a weekly email newsletter for his colleagues summarizing the latest news in digital media, marketing and technology of the week.
-The email newsletter has been published for over 2 years.
-The Last Week in Digital Media blog has an archive of most old newsletters.
+Joshua Lowcock publishes a weekly email, called Last Week in Digital Media.
+The newsletter summarizes the latest news in digital media, marketing, and technology of the week.
+The email newsletter has been published for over several years.

 This article was originally published on CIO Review, July 20, 2017.
 CIOs are often asked to help drive organizational transformation and digital innovation.
 The challenge is finding the right sponsors within an organization.
 Over the past several years, it’s increasingly the CMO who is the champion of digital and transformation.
 Why?
 Because the media and marketing landscape is more digital, fragmented, data rich, and competitive than ever.
 The modern battleground in marketing is for customer attention and to capture this, CMO’s have had to transform the way they, their teams, and agency partners work and the skills needed are more ...Read More

 It's a chance to meet the creators of the next generation This article by Joshua Lowcock was originally published on AdWeek on June 15, 2017.
 It was also republished on the Think With Google blog on June 16, 2016.
 Does @VidCon matter more than #CannesLions?
 Some think so https://t.co/zyPB5GSt77 pic.twitter.com/OtqhBRwDNb — Think with Google (@ThinkwithGoogle) June 18, 2017 The advertising industry prides itself on its ability to tap into popular culture.
 Smart agencies, brands and advertisers do everything they can to research, participate and lean into cultural moments; it’s what enables us to find fresh cultural insights to produce the ...Read More